Sam Smith – Pray (Lyrics Review and Song Meaning)

 I’m down on my knees, I’m beggin’ you, please

 Sam Smith says they are not the religious kind, even though they have to turn to God at times.
 You won’t see them in church or at Sunday mass.
 But they say they are a child of God at heart and they are begging God to show them a way.

 “Too Good at Goodbyes” too presented us with a very emotional singer who was quite lonely and desperate for love, and “Pray” has the same theme underneath the gospel lyrics.

 Won’t you call me?

 Let’s talk about freedom

 Everyone prays in the end

-Sam Smith asks if he would hear from God soon and his questions and prayers will get answers.
-He needs a one-to-one session with God himself to clear his fears and insecurities and freedom.
+Sam Smith asks if they would hear from God soon and his questions and prayers will get answers.
+They need a one-to-one session with God himself to clear his fears and insecurities and freedom.